HydraMeshnet/developer-portal/api/auth.md

 }
 ```

-DAC uses Ed25519 keys, wrapped into a Multicipher format, hence the `alg` JWT header field is set to that.
+IOP SSI uses Ed25519 keys, wrapped into a Multicipher format, hence the `alg` JWT header field is set to that.
 We put one of the DID's public key to the `kid` as the authentication key for the caller.

 ## Example JWT payload: